remarkjs/remark-rehype/readme.md

-If you know that the markdown is authored in a language other than English, and you’re using `remark-gfm` to match how GitHub renders markdown, and you know that footnotes can be used, you should translate the labels associated with them.
+If you know that the markdown is authored in a language other than English, and you’re using `remark-gfm` to match how GitHub renders markdown, and you know that footnotes are (or can?) be used, you should translate the labels associated with them.

 Let’s first set the stage: